 - Test prep for LSAT and MSAT

-They offer a number of other subjects as well, including entrepreneurship.
+They offer several other subjects as well, including entrepreneurship.
 Khan Academy doesn't offer college-level courses, but their courses do offer a solid foundation for learning just about any subject.

 Code.org is a non-profit organization that seeks to teach kids about computer science through free online courses.
 They've help facilitate computer science education in many school districts in the United States and has a lot of free courses online for every age group from K through 12.